Advocacy in Georgia

 The Lupus Foundation of America is the only national force devoted to solving the mystery of lupus, one of the world’s cruelest, most unpredictable and devastating diseases.
 Lupus strikes without warning and can have effects that last a lifetime.
 There is no known cause or cure of lupus, but there is hope.

-Join us for our 11th Annual Lupus Awareness Day at the Georgia State Capitol.
+Lupus Advocacy Day is an annual event at the Georgia State Capitol.
 Come and learn about advocacy as you share your lupus experience and personal story with your elected officials.
 This empowering day includes guest speakers, House and Senate Resolutions, Governors Proclamation and a photo opportunity with Governor Deal and many of your Representatives and Senators.

 Advocacy Chair Kim Schofield is Elected to Represent District 60 in Georgia